psx-spx/psx-spx.github.io/docs/unpredictablethings.md

   FFFE0130h-FFFE0133h  8bit (+16bit?) read works ONLY from word-aligned address
 ```

+#### I/O Write Datasize
+Performing a 8-bit or 16-bit write (`sb`/`sh`) will place the entirety of the GPR
+on the bus, regardless of the write size.
+Therefore, the data is **not** masked.
+This has an effect when performing a narrower write to a wider address, for example
+the DMA controller, but not others such as the CD-ROM controller.

+Emulators should therefore treat all access widths as having 32 bits of data, but
+depending on the device perform masking/splitting (see [Memory Control](memorycontrol.md)).

+The CD audio visualizer (aka Soundscope) in the SCPH-7xxx series of consoles is an
+example of where this behavior is required, as it issues halfword writes to the DMA
+controller addresses.

 #### Cache Problems
 The functionality of the Cache is still widely unknown.
 Not sure if DMA
 transfers are updating or invalidating cache.
 Cached Data within KSEG0 should